GmEsoft/TRS80_BASIC/BASIC-OV2/README.md

 Credits go to:

-- Microsoft, obviously, for authoring both BASIC and BASICG;
+- Microsoft, of course, for authoring both BASIC and BASICG;
 - Microsoft again, for releasing the original ALTAIR BASIC and GW-BASIC source codes, helping me understand how the BASIC and BASICG interpreters work inside (the hi-res extensions included in BASICG are indeed a subset of GW-BASIC,